MrBrunotte/worldofshape/README.md

 ## **DEPLOYMENT**

-If you want to clone this website you need to create the necessary key!
+If you want to clone this website you need to create the necessary keys!

 1. Login or create an account at [Stripe](https://stripe.com/en-se) to get your Stripe keys.
    1. Follow the instructions and if you create a new account verify your email and activate your Stripe account.